Calendur/vscode-boost-test-adapter/README.md

             "debugConfig": "Test config"
         }
     ]
 ```

 ## FAQ
 1. I don't see any tests in the Testing sidebar.
 Why?
    - Make sure you have configured your `settings.json` and `launch.json` properly.
-     - Take a look at the `Boost.Test Run/Debug` Output channel for potential issues.
+     - Take a look at the `Boost.Test Adapter` Output channel for potential issues.
 	 - The automatic configuration looks for test executables ending in `_test` or `_test.exe`
    - Press the reload button at the top of the Testing sidebar.
    - Restart VS Code.